spark-343/head-spark/README.md

 npm install

-// to generate css styles
-npm run less
+// to generate css general style npm run less

-// to generate js from ts
-npm run typescript
+// to generate js from ts for backend npm run typescript

+// to generate js from ts, css from less for angular npm run webpack

 // to clean the temporary files npm run clean